hashirahmad/netlify-react-public/README.md

  3. Third task
  4. etc . . .

+## 01-03-2020
+1. Both `SimpleCard` and `ComplexCard` now support anchorisation or basically they can anchored by their title which means it comes in incredibly handy when refering to indvidual item.

 ## 29-02-2020
 1. Updated the contents of `Side Projects` and `MyNotebookOfLife` screen and relevant `CMS`(s).
 2. `Search` screen shows working progress `card` - it will require a considerable work.